 In 2011 she moved to the United Kingdom and took up a position as a Research Associate in the Department of Bioengineering with the Osteoarthritis Centre of Excellence (now the Musculoskeletal Medical Engineering Centre) at Imperial College London.
 That project focused on building subject-specific finite element models of the knee for use in osteoarthritis research, something that is an ongoing theme of the Centre’s research.

-In 2012 she became a Research Fellow and was awarded a Junior Research Fellowship in 2013.
+In 2012 she became a Research Fellow and was awarded an Imperial College Research Fellowship in 2013.

 In 2015 she joined the department as a Lecturer in Biomechanics.